-It is getting warmer on our planet.
-This impacts the temperature in our workplace.
+It's getting warmer on our earth.
+This has an impact on the climate in the workplace.
 What do you do when it gets hot and sticky in the office?
-And what when working in production or outdoors is hardly bearable?
-The stress caused by heat and UV radiation makes one weak and can be harmful to our health.
+When working in the production or outdoors is hardly bearable?
+The stress caused by heat and UV radiation makes you weak and can be harmful to your health.

 The employer must take protective measures.
-The most common approach are technical solutions like air conditioning.
-Those are not environmentally friendly and reach their limits when it comes to the application outside or in huge production halls.
-Fortunately, there is a climate-neutral heat protection solution: E.COOLINE clothing.
+Often with technical solutions as air conditioning.
+Unfortunately, these are not environmentally friendly and there are none outside or even in many buildings.
+That is why we have developed the perfect, climate-neutral heat protection strategy.

 H&S in heat is not easy without sweating.
-When transpiration increases and temperature rises, work safety decreases dramatically.
-While personal protection equipment (PPE) provides protection against heat, it also leads to increased exhaustion.
-The consequences are loss of performance and more importantly health problems.
-To guarantee long term success with work safety, PPE should always be worn in combination with cooling clothes such as cooling vest or cool shirt.
+Transpiration increases, temperature rises, work safety decreases dramatically.
+On the one hand, personal protection equipment (PPE) provides protection against heat, but on the other leads to increased exhaustion.
+The consequences are loss of performance and health problems.
+To guarantee work safety PPE should always be worn in combination with cooling clothes such as cooling vest or cool shirt.

-When transpiration is significantly reduced, the health and safety of workers at hot workplaces is no longer at risk.
-Particularly in summer, sweating under PPE poses an additional problem for people’s health and leads to loss of performance and an increased risk of accidents.
+So, when transpiration is significantly reduced, the health and safety of workers at hot workplaces and for fire fighters is no longer at risk.
+Particularly in summer when temperatures rise, sweating under PPE poses an additional problem for people’s health and leads to loss of performance and an increased risk of accidents.

-In offices without air-conditioning systems, the cooling vest or cool shirt provides excellent heat protection and helps to improve well-being, concentration and performance.
+Even in offices without air-conditioning systems, the cooling vest or cool shirt provides excellent heat protection and helps to improve concentration and performance.
+Right there, where noses turn up to sweat.

-There is no need to sweat until you faint!
-Tackle exhaustion with cooling clothes such as cooling vest or cooling shirt, or a combination of cooling caps, bandanas and neckbands.
+No need to sweat till you drop!
+Fight exhaustion by cooling clothes such as cooling vest or cool shirt, and also with cooling caps, bandanas and neckbands.

-E.COOLINE is a unique cooling system, which mimics the natural climate control of the body and thus prevents loss of performance and concentration by heat and reduces its impacts on health.
+E.COOLINE is a unique cooling system, which mimics the natural climate control of the body and thus prevents loss of performance and concentration by heat and reduces health impacts by heat.

-Our cardiovascular system runs at maximum speed in high temperatures.
-The body suffers from loss of fluids and heat stress.
+In high temperatures, our cardiovascular systems run at maximum speed because the body suffers from loss of fluids and heat stress.
 Performance and concentration significantly decrease.

 Employees are often not sufficiently protected against the impacts of heat.
-Studies show that already 1.5-2% of fluid loss lead to a reduction in performance of about 4%.
-A study carried out by Wuppertal University and the German Federal Highway Institute determined that at an ambient temperature of 37°C, concentration was already reduced by 32%.
-In addition, Aggressiveness rises and so does the number of accidents.
-The continuously high heart frequency, a consequence of the thermoregulation of the body, sweating and exhaustion add to this situation.
+On the contrary!
+According to scientific studies, already 1.5-2% of fluid loss lead to a loss of performance of 4%.
+A study carried out by Wuppertal University together with the German Federal Highway Institute determined that at 37°C concentration was already reduced by 32%.
+Aggressiveness rises, the number of accidents increases.
+The continuously high heart frequency due to maximum thermoregulation of the body and associated sweating and exhaustion add to this situation.
 H&S at the workplace is different.

 Concentration and performance are extremely important for the health and well-being of employees.
 In times of demographic change, good and healthy employees will guarantee the continuous success of companies.